 Pro Tip: The correct pronunciation of sake is "sah-keh," not "sah-key" as often heard in the West.

-As in any culture, following the lead of your local friends or hosts is always the safest bet.
-Don't step on the gas until it's clear they are heading that way.
+As in any culture, following the lead of your local friends or hosts is always the best course.
+Don't push others to begin an epic drinking session until it's clear they are heading that way.
 Settings vary, and sometimes people adopt more relaxed approaches to make Western guests feel more comfortable.

-The number one rule of etiquette to observe when drinking in Japan is to never take a drink alone.
+The most basic rule of drinking etiquette in Japan to never take a drink alone.
 Always wait for the whole group to receive their drinks before touching yours.
-Then wait for someone to offer a cheers in Japanese before you raise your glass and take the first drink.
+Then wait for someone to offer a kanpai! before you raise your glass and take the first drink.